taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/Custom Classes.md

 - private variables are not supported.
 They act as public variables.
 - private functions are not supported.
 They act as public functions.
 - You cannot extend a custom class. (yet)
+- You can only extend a class that is in the packages, `flixel`, `funkin`